manolaz/agilelab-devops-technical-test/answer.md

 ## Do you know FHS?
 How to manage package compile?
 FHS is about he File System structure compositions of Linux based OS.
+On Debian/Ubuntu based OS, we can use SNAP, FLATPAK, APT for packaged compilation apps.(LInuxBrew is also a good options).
+On Fedora I use DNF and YUM.

 ## Should you clean trash in your server when change role?